 It may be wise to invest in CDs or money market funds for your short term goals and the stock market for your longer term goals.
 Historically, the stock market has outperformed other types of investments over comparable time periods, but itís not for the faint of heart.
 You may also want to join a 401K plan if available from your employer or open up an IRA account.

-Clearfield Bank & Trust can help compound your savings with an account thatís right for you:
+CBT Bank can help compound your savings with an account thatís right for you:

 A good guide is to save three to six months worth of living expenses to cover rent or house payments, utilities, car payments, food, transportation and insurance into a separate bank account that could be easily accessed in the case of job loss or uncovered medical expenses.
 Donít use the money for anything else.

-Clearfield Bank & Trust recommends these accounts for the establishment of your emergency fund:
+CBT Bank recommends these accounts for the establishment of your emergency fund:

 - Statement Savings